-Set in the Setup (see Users (on page 161)), User ID is an Eos-specific identifier that can be set uniquely for each Eos device or can be shared between multiple devices allowing for shared data between consoles.
+Set in the Setup (see Users (on page 173)), User ID is an Eos-specific identifier that can be set uniquely for each Eos device or can be shared between multiple devices allowing for certain data to be shared between consoles.
 The user ID can be set anywhere from 1 to 99.

-The decision to share a user ID is based on the desire to share a common workspace and command line.
-It is often common for a designer to be the same user as a programmer so his displays and operating modes follow a programmer and his command line mimics the programmers.
+The decision to share a user ID is based on the desire to share a common work environment and command line.
+It is often common for a designer to be the same user as a programmer so his displays and operating modes follow a programmer, and his command line mimics the programmer's.
 Alternatively, mirror mode of a user can be called.
 It is also possible to set the designer up as a completely separate user, adding a command line object to a magic sheet to allow a view into programming activities.